Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 As a fundamental result in the topological aspects of an algebraic variety, the hard Lefschetz theorem says that for the cohomology ring of a complex projective manifold of dimension $n$, the $k$-fold product of the cohomology class of a hyperplane $A$ gives an isomorphism:

+Since we mostly work with real coefficients thorughout the article, we omit the coefficient here and sometimes in the sequel if not pointed out directly.
 It extends to any compact K\"ahler manifolds by replacing the hyperplane class by a K\"ahler class.
 The classical hard Lefschetz theorem also generalizes vastly to the singular setting and other cohomology theories.
 In particular, we have the famous Decomposition Theorem \cite{BBDG82DecompsitionThrm}, which in some sense is the deepest result concerning the topological, geometric and arithmetic properties of algebraic varieties, see e.g. \cite{cataldomigDecompSurvey} for a nice survey.
 The hard Lefschetz theorem is also a fundamental piece of a K\"ahler package.
 In last decades, when $X$ is a mathematical object other than an algebraic or analytic variety, similar results have been established and playing important roles in algebra, combinatorics and geometry, see e.g. \cite{adiprasito2019combinatorial, huhICM2018, huh2022combinatorics, williamECM, amini2020hodgetropicalArxiv} for the recent developments and the references therein for more classical ones.

 The class giving hard Lefschetz type theorems is the main object in this work.
 We introduce the following notion: by replacing the $k$-fold product of a hyperplane class or a K\"ahler class by a general $(k,k)$ class $\mathfrak{L}$, we call that $\mathfrak{L}$ is a \emph{hard Lefschetz class} on $H^{n-k}(X)$, if it gives an isomorphism: